Student Conduct

 - Request a plea from the student

-- Determine if the Hearing Officer can decide the case or if the student must be charged with social misconduct as outlined in the Student Conduct Code
+- Determine if the Student Conduct Administrator can decide the case or if the student must be charged with social misconduct as outlined in the Student Conduct Code

-- If it is determined that the Hearing Officer will decide the case, they may do so at the initial conference.
+- If it is determined that the Student Conduct Administrator will decide the case, they may do so at the initial conference.
 They have the following options:

 - Dismissing the case.
 A letter will be sent to the student to confirm the decision.
 A copy of that letter will be placed in the student’s University Housing file.

 - Sanctioning the student.
-The Hearing Officer will apply the appropriate sanction (see Sanctions).
-The decision concerning an appropriate sanction may be discussed in the initial conference.
-However, a decision may or may not be made during the initial conference.
-A written decision will be made during or after the initial conference.
+The Student Conduct Administrator will apply the appropriate sanction (see Sanctions).
+The decision concerning an appropriate sanction may be discussed in the initial meeting.
+However, a decision may or may not be made during the initial meeting.
+A written decision will be made during or after the initial meeting.

 - Referring the case to the Office of the Vice Chancellor for Student Affairs as social misconduct.
 The case will be processed through the SIUE Student Conduct Code.
-The Hearing Officer will provide the Director of University Housing with the incident report and notes from the initial conference.
+The Student Conduct Administrator will provide the Director of University Housing with the incident report and notes from the initial meeting.
 This information will be forwarded to the Vice Chancellor for Student Affairs or designee.

 Sanctions

-- Disciplinary Reprimand: An oral conference or written reprimand noting the seriousness of the violation of the University Housing rules and regulations.
+- Disciplinary Reprimand: A written reprimand noting the seriousness of the violation of the University Housing rules and regulations.

 - Disciplinary Warning Status: A written warning noting that repetition of violations or additional violations will subject the student to further sanctions.
 This warning shall last for a stated period of time and until the conditions of any other imposed sanctions have been met.